Archive for the 'Museums generally' Category

 Co-producing the Museum – Social Media and Interaction with your Museum

-On the Museum Marketing website Jim Richardson has written a very interesting article “A communications revolution – Coproducing the museum”.
+On the Museum Marketing website Jim Richardson has written a very interesting article about the communications revolution “coproducing the museum”.
 It is the text of a keynote address he gave to the Museum Association’s Social Media Day.

 Amongst the things he has to say are these: